ricjaramillo1990/Hadoop/README.md

 (1 for positive, 0 for negative).
 Each review is on a single line of the file with the different fields separated by a tab character, as shown in the following example:

 Restaurant I swung in to give them a try but was disappointed.
+0 <br/>
-0 \n Restaurant I had a pretty satisfying experience.
-1 Movie Some applause should be given to the "prelude".
-1 Product A must study for anyone interested poor design.
-0
+Restaurant I had a pretty satisfying experience.
+1 <br/>
+Movie Some applause should be given to the "prelude".
+1 <br/>
+Product A must study for anyone interested poor design.
+0 <br/>

 Your task is to write a Java Hadoop Map/Reduce solution that will, in a single pass, find the 5 most common words associated with a given item type and sentiment.
 The result will be 6 rows of data